Eric Williams: Scholarly career

 Williams's argument about abolitionism went far beyond this decline thesis.
 What he argued was that the new economic and social interest created in the 18th century by the slave-based Atlantic economy generated new pro-free trade and anti-slavery political interests.
-These interacted with the rise of evangelical antislavery and with the self-emancipation of slave rebels, from the Haitian Revolution of 1792-1804 to the Jamaica Christmas Rebellion of 1831, to bring the end of Slavery in the 1830s.
+These interacted with the rise of evangelical antislavery and with the self-emancipation of slave rebels, from the Haitian Revolution of 1792–1804 to the Jamaica Christmas Rebellion of 1831, to bring the end of Slavery in the 1830s.

 In 1939, Williams joined the Political Science department at Howard University.
-In 1943, Williams organized a conference about the "economic future of the Caribbean."
+In 1943, Williams organised a conference about the "economic future of the Caribbean."
 He argued that small islands of the West Indies would be vulnerable to domination by the former colonial powers in the event that these islands became independent states; Williams advocated for a West Indian Federation as a solution to post-colonial dependence.

 Shift to public life

 In 1944, Williams was appointed to the Anglo-American Caribbean Commission.
-In 1948 he returned to Trinidad as the Commission's Deputy Chairman of the Caribbean Research Council.
-In Trinidad, he delivered a series of educational lectures, for which he became famous.
-In 1955 after disagreements between Williams and the Commission, the Commission elected not to renew his contract.
-In a famous speech at Woodford Square in Port of Spain, he declared that he had decided to "put down his bucket" in the land of his birth.
+In 1948 he returned to Trinidad as the Commission's deputy chairman of the Caribbean Research Council.
+In Trinidad, he delivered an acclaimed series of educational lectures.
+In 1955, after disagreements between Williams and the Commission, the Commission elected not to renew his contract.
+In a speech at Woodford Square in Port of Spain, he declared that he had decided to "put down his bucket" in the land of his birth.
 He rechristened that enclosed park, which stood in front of the Trinidad courts and legislature, "The University of Woodford Square", and proceeded to give a series of public lectures on world history, Greek democracy and philosophy, the history of slavery, and the history of the Caribbean to large audiences drawn from every social class.